zytjmy1/Phone-book-list-search/README.md

 ## 🚀 How It Works

-Reads names from Chinese-namebook.txt.
-Generates pinyin substrings and stores in a map.
+Using the pypinyin package in python to read names from Chinese-namebook.txt, Generates pinyin substrings and stores in a Fuzzy search map in C++.
 Matches pinyin test cases from Test_Cases.txt.
 Outputs results to console and output.txt.